totekuh/bruteforce-sleuth/README.md

 # bruteforce-sleuth
 <br>A Linux tool that can be used to analyze and locate failed preauth attempts found in system logs, thus potentially identifying security threats.
+Use this tool to track your attackers until their Internet Service Provider.

 <br/> bruteforce-sleuth is fully capable with ssh-bruteforcing trails.
 Use /var/log/auth.log (or you can provide any log file that you want)